krateoplatformops/krateo-lab/krateo-v2-composable-portal/step2/text.md

 [You can also access it externally]({{TRAFFIC_HOST1_30082}}/strategies)

-By default, the Krateo installer deploys an initial configuration of the portal based on [composable-portal-basic](https://github.com/krateoplatformops/composable-portal-basic/).
+By default, the Krateo installer deploys an initial configuration of the portal based on [portal](https://github.com/krateoplatformops-blueprints/portal/) blueprint.
-In this chart, an `admin` user is configured.
+In this chart, two users are configured: `admin` and `cyberjoker`.

 Let's retrieve the password: